Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you have any pain or swelling in your testicles, you should see a doctor straight away.
-Diagnosis will help rule out any serious complications, such as testicular torsion.
+If you have symptoms such as pain or swelling in your testicles, see a doctor right away.

 How is epididymitis diagnosed?